dmytri/textnet/CONVENTIONS.md

 ## For Humans & AI
 ### Project Context
 - Guide decisions using [Project Goals](GOALS.md) focus areas
+- Current focuse is [VIBE](VIBE.md) focus areas

 ### Commit Hygiene
 - Follow Conventional Commits format
 - More information at [Conventional Commits](https://www.conventionalcommits.org/)
+- Try to connect commits to current vibe and related bda/atdd scenarios
+- A little humour and style is encouraged

 ### Documentation & Text
 - Use Canadian spelling for everything